Introduction to Sport

 Our sporting environment aims to cater for the diverse and changing School community through the provision of a variety of sporting activities.
 The traditional sports at the School are Rugby (53 All Blacks), Soccer, Hockey, Cricket, Athletics and Tennis.
 In recent years Cycling, Basketball, Badminton, Water Polo, Weightlifting, Cross Country and Multisport events have all emerged as strong codes as well.

 The School, where possible, will offer sports for students of all ability levels, as well as the provision of Premier sports teams for students seeking excellence in sport.
-In 2016, Auckland Grammar School had eight Old Boys compete at the Summer Olympic Games in Rio de Janeiro, Brazil.
-This representation of Old Boys on the world stage is something the School is immensely proud of and serves as a great source of inspiration for our current students.
+In 2021, three Auckland Grammar School Old Boys will compete at the rescheduled Summer Olympic Games in Tokyo, Japan.
+This representation on the world stage is something the School is immensely proud of and serves as a great source of inspiration for our current students.

 New students to Grammar will soon realise the importance of tradition and the significant contributions that have been made by so many young men who have come before them.
 It is our intention to ensure these traditions of the past are upheld by the next generation of Grammar boys as they attempt to leave their mark on our School during their time here.